IMIO/buildout.website/README.rst

 To make release of a package:

-- Configure your .pypirc file (see iMio internal documentation)
+- Configure your .pypirc file (see iMio internal documentation) to be able to push pacakge on pypi.org
 - Install zest.releaser

 After that, you can make a release with zest.releaser